 Karen Giacopuzzi – Instructor, Owner of Gadget Lab

-He has taught craft and technology to students of all ages at Techshop DC-Arlington for over a year.
-Additionally he has taught the same subjects to a younger audience at four summer camps, six Maker Faires and dozens of after school programs
+He taught craft and technology to students of all ages at Techshop DC-Arlington for nearly four years.
+Additionally he has taught the same subjects to a younger audience at many summer camps, Maker Faires, and after school programs.

-Silver Spring’s own Mary Amato is an award-winning author, singer-songwriter, poet, playwright, and theater artist.
+Mary Amato is a local award-winning author, singer-songwriter, poet, playwright, and theater artist.
 Her chapter books and novels for children and young adults have been optioned for television and the Scholastic Book Clubs and Fairs and have been translated into numerous foreign languages.
 Her songs have been featured on MPT, WAMU, and in many of her books.
 She is also a cut-paper puppeteer and the co-founder of Firefly Shadow Theater, now based in MA.